Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Conclusion

+Contrary to popular expert advice, homeownership remains a valuable investment in the life cycle when the alternatives are the common benchmark investment strategies.
+Using stationary block bootstrap simulations, we show that homeowner strategies generally raise life-cycle wealth at a 15\% saving rate, and homeowners realize consumption equivalent gains up to 4.5\% relative to the most stringent benchmark, the all-equity benchmark.

-Homeownership also enhances wealth preservation, as evidenced by lower maximum drawdowns of homeowners’ wealth portfolios.
-Additionally, it significantly reduces wealth inequality: Households with access to homeownership exhibit 12---15\% lower wealth inequality compared to renters.
-Within groups following the same life cycle investment strategy, the economic benefits of homeownership are further influenced by household profiles and the timing of home purchases.
+We find that the consumption equivalent gains rise with saving rate as stronger financial buffers better sustain mortgage service and support retirement consumption.
+Homeownership also enhances wealth preservation and reduces wealth inequality.
+Within groups following the same life-cycle investment strategy, the economic benefits of homeownership are further influenced by heterogeneous household profiles and the timing of home purchases.

-However, homeowner strategies come with trade-offs during working life, including reduced wealth and lower holdings of financial assets.
-Unlike prior literature, our results show that the substantial welfare gains of households adopting homeowner strategies are driven significantly by increased consumption relative to benchmark renters, though bequest motive contributes more.
-Purchasing a second home further boosts wealth but does not yield additional welfare gains.
-Delaying the purchase of a second home significantly diminishes the wealth benefits.
+Four mechanisms generate the homeownership value.
+First, housing is a return-enhancing, risk-efficient substitute for bonds, delivering bond-level volatility with higher expected returns and thus reducing portfolio downside risks.
+Homeownership converts a stochastic rental liability into a predictable maintenance expense, providing insurance against persistent rent shocks that accumulate into large lifetime housing costs for renters \citep{sinai2005owner}.
+Second, the intertemporal substitution channel exchanges early-life consumption for late-life gains.
+Third, the leverage-consumption-timing tradeoff governs the terms of that exchange: higher down payments and delayed entry reduce mortgage-induced consumption suppression and raise lifetime welfare, while cash purchase eliminates mortgage drag entirely at the cost of entering about 10 years later.
+Lastly, homeowners suffer a liquidity cost during the working years as down payments and mortgage service crowd out financial wealth, but this cost narrows in retirement as housing equity is unlocked through sale or reverse mortgage.